Types of Dog Crates: Finding the Best for Your Pup

 From training to travel and life at home, dog crates provide a key utility for pet parents and their furry family members.
 But with so many dog crates available to choose from, figuring out which crate is right for your pet can be challenging.

-Here we look at a variety of different types of dog crates, provide tips on choosing the right crate for your pet, and share some recommended crates that may fit you and your pet’s lifestyle needs.
+Here we look at a variety of different types of dog crates and provide tips on choosing the right crate for your pet.

 Types of Dog Crates

 While they serve the same essential function, all dog crates are not the same.
 Here are just a few of the many different types of dog crates available on the market today, plus what distinguishes each:

 - Soft-sided dog crates

 - Airline-approved dog crates

 Metal or Wire Crates for Dogs

 Metal or wire crates are the traditional structures that most pet parents envision when they think of a dog crate and are ideal for crate training.
 They’re built with entwined metal wires that contain your pet, but provide clear sight lines and airflow.
 They’re a sturdy and steadfast option, difficult to break or chew through.
 But they’re also bulky and can be relatively heavy, which makes them difficult to travel with.